michaelkrzyzaniak/Beat-and-Tempo-Tracking/README.md

 ## Onset Detection
 ##### Overview
-This library follows the method described here and similarly elsewhere: http://www.ijsps.com/uploadfile/2017/1220/20171220034151817.pdf
+For onset detection, this library follows the method described here and similarly elsewhere: http://www.ijsps.com/uploadfile/2017/1220/20171220034151817.pdf

 This library uses the spectral flux of the audio signal to detect onsets.
 It takes a windowed DFT of the audio, and in each window, it adds up all of the bins that have more energy than they did previously.
 This results in a signal, the 'onset signal (oss)' that should spike when there is a new note.
 This signal is low-pass filtered to remove noise.
 Then an onset is reported when the signal rises above a threshold that is a certain number of standard deviations over the running mean of the signal.